Taapeli/isotammi-addons/source/multimergegramplet/README.md

 The gramplet executes the standard merge function pairwise for the selected objects.
 The user can select the primary object but otherwise the merges are performed using the defaults for each case.

-All changes are done under a single transaction and they can be undone from the Gramps menu (Edit > Undo).
+All changes are done under a single transaction and they can be undone from the Gramps menu (Edit > Undo) or with Ctrl-Z.

 ### Special handling for families